kilonzijnr/awards/README.md

 - Make your changes and commit them: git commit -m '<commit_message>'
 - Push to the original branch: git push origin <ft-comment>
 - Create the pull request.
-- Alternatively see the GitHub documentation on creating a pull request.
+- Alternatively see the GitHub documentation on creating a pull request.'

+ # Bugs
+ After deployment the project wasnt able to post

 # Contributors
 This application has being a personal undertaken project from scratch therefore having no secondary contributers for the curent version.